StanfordOSAcademySWIProlog/contentteam/README.md

 5. Prerequisites, an atom (for now)

 #####requirement/3
-1. Department/major name code
+1. Department/major name code (atom)
-2. Course ID
+2. Course ID (atom)
-3. boolean expression of prerequisites, Course ID are in string.
+3. boolean expression of prerequisites, Course ID are in form of id('Dept','#').

 Units are represented as one of three terms: